flyingace/sc_to_scss_modules/README.md

-# sc_to_scss_modules
+# The Transformer!
+This is still just several scripts that are being run in sequence by another script but it'll be easier to refer to it by name than by "the scripts," so hereafter I'm going to refer to it as **The Transformer**.

 ## Transforms Styled-Components and their use to SCSS-Modules and HTML elements!
-The easiest way to run this script is
+The easiest way to run **The Transformer** is
 1. Clone this repo
 2. cd into the repo in the terminal and type
 3. enter `node convert.js [path/to/target/directory]` where `directory` is the parent directory for all the files you wish to convert.

 Conversions will occur to React `.tsx` files, Styled-Components `.styles.ts` files and a new `.module.scss` file will be created alongside every `.styles.ts` file.

 ## What does this all do?
 Can you explain it to me in way, way too much detail?
 Have we met?

-These scripts can be used to transform `styled-components` definitions into `scss-module` class definitions provided they don't use
+**The Transformer** can be used to transform `styled-components` definitions into `scss-module` class definitions provided they don't use passed props or theme values. `styled-component` definitions with those properties are ignored by **The Transformer**.
-1. passed props
-2. theme values

-Additionally, once the `styled-component` styles have been converted the same series of scripts will find all references to the `styled-components` that have been transformed in React .tsx files that have imported the `styled-components`' `.styles.ts` file and then convert references to the `styled-components`
+Additionally, once the `styled-component` styles have been converted **The Transformer** will find all references to the `styled-components` that have been transformed in React .tsx files that have imported the `styled-components`' `.styles.ts` file and then convert references to the `styled-components`

 Find convertable `styled-component` definitions in `.styles.ts` files and convert them into valid CSS/SCSS code